 To qualify projects for debt financing, however, banks will first need to be assured that key risks are sufficiently mitigated, and that hard to manage risks are allocated to government, at least in the short term.
 Existing examples where banks have lent to projects include Petra Nova and Lake Charles, both of which have been funded with significant proportions of debt financing.
-These projects, however, depend heavily on revenues from the sale of CO2 for EOR (Lake Charles) or from the direct use of CO2 for EOR (Petra Nova) to meet revenue targets.
-Deployment of CCS at the scale necessary to mitigate climate change will have to rely on a policy framework that reflects the value of CO2 in the context of emissions reductions targets.
+These projects, however, depend heavily on revenues from the sale of CO_2 for EOR (Lake Charles) or from the direct use of CO_2 for EOR (Petra Nova) to meet revenue targets.
+Deployment of CCS at the scale necessary to mitigate climate change will have to rely on a policy framework that reflects the value of CO_2 in the context of emissions reductions targets.
+Risk plays a key role in determining the cost of capital.
+Banks determine the interest they charge on loans after considering the risk of default.
+Loans to higher risk business ventures incur higher interest rates.
+Equity investors require higher rates of return on higher risk investments.
+For capital intensive investments, such as CCS facilities, the cost of debt and equity can have a material impact on the total cost of the project, and its financial viability.
+Different financial instruments can be applied to projects to address risks, for example mezzanine financing or loan guarantees.